-Pervin’s Prawn Buzara
+Pervin’s Recipe for Prawn Buzara

 This traditional Croatian dish was sampled by chef, Pervin Todiwala, in a couple of different restaurants in Opatija - prepared with langoustines in one place and mussels in another.
 She enjoyed it so much, she shared her own interpretation with us so you can enjoy it too!

 - 1 tbsp tomato puree

 - 2 large ripe tomatoes, peeled and chopped